jesseduffield/jesseduffield.github.io/_posts/2021-6-26-Compound-Components.md

 ## Conclusion

-It ends up being a close contest between using Context and using config objects.
-In the case of an accordion, the config objects approach wins, but in other cases I can see Context winning e.g. when we want more flexibility around which children can be passed (e.g. sprinkling your own random elements among the children that the component doesn't know or care about).
+It ends up being a close contest between using Context and using POJOs.
+In the case of an accordion, the POJO approach wins, but in other cases I can see Context winning e.g. when we want more flexibility around which children can be passed (e.g. sprinkling your own random elements among the children that the component doesn't know or care about).
 The Render Prop pattern works well when we expect the client to do something unique with the render prop's args, but when the client is just handling the coordination logic itself by threading through boilerplate props, it's not a great fit.
 React.cloneElement is better than the Render Prop approach, but still pretty average, specifically when you take the type safety into consideration.

 What do you think?
 Have I failed to consider something in these ratings?
 Let me know!